 • Fine lines & wrinkles

-Dr. Doherty will typically recommend an aggressive laser skin resurfacing procedure with an ablative laser such as CO2 or Erbium, a chemical peel and/or Microneedling.
+Dr. Doherty will typically recommend an aggressive laser skin resurfacing procedure with an ablative laser such as CO2 or Erbium, a chemical peel and/or Microneedling procedure.
 These procedures can be done before surgery, after surgery or, in certain cases, at the same time as your facelift.
 Ablative lasers do remove a portion of your skin’s surface, but they can also produce a profound change in your skin’s tone, texture and appearance.
-It is truly a missed opportunity to perform a facelift without first addressing the skin.
+It is truly a missed opportunity to perform a facelift without also addressing the skin.
+It is like restoring the engine of a car but not bothering to wash or repaint the outside—the changes will not be appreciated!

 Once your fine lines, wrinkles and sun damage have been diminished with either: